jericson/jericson.github.io/_posts/2015-04-22-cs_females.md

 manual for it.
 For the next week, we worked to test and debug his changes, but because this was a production system we had to pull all of his changes out until we'd figured it out.
-A little later, he left the company and so the changes just didn't get pushed.
+A little later, he left the company and so the changes just didn't get pushed.[^4]

 As long as software companies fixate on hiring alpha male programmers (of either gender), we are never going to see the